ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 ![Source migration 1](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source1.png)

 Now, **right-click** on _Sofwtare Analyzer_ and select **New**.
 Give a relevant and appropriate name to the new configuration and click on the **Rules** tab for this configuration.
-Select the **WebSphere Application Server Version Migration** option for the _Rule Sets_ dropdown menu and click **Set...**
+Select the **WebSphere Application Server Version Migration** option for the _Rule Sets_ dropdown menu and click **Set...**  If this step is already completed for you, just select the Rule set and examine the details.

 ![Source migration 2](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source2.png)

 The Rule set configuration panel should be displayed.
 This panel must be configured so that the appropriate set of rules based on our migration requirements are applied during the software analysis of our applications.
+Click OK when done.

 ![Source migration 3](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source3.png)

 ### Run the Software Analyzer

+Click Analyze.
 After running the _Software Analyzer_ you should see a _Software Analyzer Results_ tab at the bottom.
 The Software Analyzer rules are categorised, and so are the errors and warnings produced in its report, in four categories: **Java Code Review, XML File Review, JSP Code Review and File Review**.
 We must go through each of these tabs/categories and review the errors and warnings as code/configuration changes might be needed.

 ![Source migration 4](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source4.png)